ipsy-md/docs/docs/cluster/cecile/data.md

         - Now set up the new instance by using the `site manager`:

             !!!
 Danger "Choose the SFTP-SSH protocol"
-                Choose the SFTP-SSH protocol, as in the image, this will ensure that the correct port is automatically chosen.
+                Choose the SFTP-SSH protocol, as shown in the image, this will ensure that the correct port is automatically chosen.

             <figure markdown="span">
                 ![Slurm](../images/filezilla2.png){ width="900" }